mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

 contract ID and class ID are accessible as the values of the `contract` and `id` properties, respectively.
-* By default, the factory is registered when it is created and unregistered when the module that created it is unloaded.
+* By default, the factory is registered when it is created and unregistered when the add-on that created it is unloaded.
 To override this behavior, you can pass `register` and/or `unregister` options, set to `false`.
 If you do this, you can use the [`register()`](packages/api-utils/xpcom.html#register(factory)) and